Jason Bittner: Career

 In the early winter months of 2007, Bittner spent much of his time writing and recording old and material for his original band, "Burning Human."
 Late March brought the beginning of the Shadows Fall tour cycle supporting Threads of Life, which was released in April 2007.
 Also during this time period, Bittner started writing a monthly drum column for RHYTHM magazine in the UK, was a faculty member (along with Steve Smith, Dave Weckl, and Horacio Hernandez) at the 2007 Drum Fantasy Camp held at Seton Hall University, and won #1 Metal Drummer and #1 Rising Drumming Star awards in the 2007 DRUM!
 Reader's Poll.
 His book, "Drumming Out of The Shadows," co-authored by Joe Bergamini, received the #2 award in the DRUM!
 Reader's Poll for Best Educational Book, and he was also featured in the book "On the Beaten Path" by Rich Lackowski, the #1 Educational Book of 2008 in the Modern Drummer and DRUM!
 Magazine reader's polls.
 Bittner and Hudson Music launched his first ever instructional DVD entitled "What Drives the Beat" in October 2008, with a clinic tour following its release.

 Bittner played an acoustic set with George Lynch (Lynch Mob) and Stu Hamm (Joe Satriani) in the first ever acoustic performance of Lynch's Mr. Scary.
 The private event was hosted by US Music at the Hilton Hotel for NAMM 2010.
 In 2011, he signed on as a Zildjian cymbal artist and commenced on a worldwide 30-city drum clinic tour that covered the globe from the US to Australia to Europe, the UK and as far as Russia.
 2012 brought the release of Shadows Fall's new cd "Fire From the Sky" and the band did one tour before Bittner was once again called to fill in for Charlie Benante in Anthrax for a 4-month period over the summer and fall.
 The band completed the 2012 Rockstar Mayhem Festival and its subsequent Canadian tour, and Bittner then returned to Shadows Fall, full-time.
 At that time, the band was on the road supporting "Fire From the Sky" and did so into most of 2013.
 Shadows Fall announced a hiatus prior to the end of 2013.

 In the fall of 2013, Bittner also joined thrash metal band Toxik as their new drummer, but left the band due to if not being as productive as he was looking for as far as touring potential.

 On December 19, 2014, it was announced that Bittner had joined thrash metal band Flotsam and Jetsam as their new drummer.
 He would stay with the band for one album release, the self-titled Flotsam and Jetsam and its tour cycle, but departed in April 2017.
 On May 4, 2017, Bittner officially joined Overkill, replacing Ron Lipnicki as the band's drummer.
+In 2021 Bittner reunited with his former Shadows Fall band mates for a reunion show, and in 2024 the group released their first song in 12 years.
+Bittner departed from Overkill on August 5, 2024.